 Why Your Medicine Cabinet Needs a ‘Spring Cleaning’ This Saturday

 Medications are a wonder of modern science.
-But they can be harmful if misused, regardless of whether the circumstances are intentional or accidental.
+Although they can be invaluable in treating a wide variety of medical conditions and symptoms, they can also be harmful if misused, regardless of whether the circumstances are intentional or accidental.

 Children are often the victims of accidental misuse.
-The Centers for Disease Control and Prevention estimates more than 70,000 children under the age of 18 visit emergency departments in this country each year due to accidental ingestion of medications.
+The Centers for Disease Control and Prevention estimates more than 70,000 children under the age of 18 visit emergency departments in this country each year because of accidental ingestion of medications.

 As an emergency physician, I have seen too many of these tragedies.